cashubtc/awesome-cashu/README.md

 ### LN Address Support
 - [npubcash-server](https://github.com/cashubtc/npubcash-server) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
 - [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

-### Various nutcases
+### Redeem Tools
+- [Cashu-redeem](https://cashu-redeem-five.vercel.app) is a tool that enables you to redeem Cashu tokens and decode emojis to redeem Cashu tokens directly into your Lightning wallet.
 - [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, and gives 'change'.
 Read the code [here](https://github.com/robwoodgate/cashu-redeem).
+- [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).

+### Various nutcases
 - [Cashu-brrr](https://brrr.gandlaf.com) is a Cashu ecash printer.
 [GitHub](https://github.com/gandlafbtc/cashu-brrr/)
 - [Athenut](https://athenut.com/) search smarter (Kagi-powered).
 Pay in sats.
 [Github-Mint](https://github.com/thesimplekid/athenut-mint), [Github-Frontend](https://github.com/thesimplekid/athenut-frontend)
 - [Almandine](https://lab.oak-node.net/almandine) uses Athenut above, basic wrapper with a built-in CDK wallet
 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.
 - [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
-- [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
 - [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) Ecash escrow provider and client concept.
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding cashu into files with the help of steganography.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
+- [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.
+- [Meme amigo](https://memeamigo.lol/) enables you to hide ecash in a meme.

 ## Currently Unmaintained Projects
 - [eNuts](https://github.com/cashubtc/eNuts) is a Cashu wallet for Android and IOS.
 It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.